-Members participating to the meetings do all have very busy workload and agendas and having them in the same room discussing strategic topics is very precious and a value in itself.
-However it appears that very few topics are actually calling the attention of the majority of participants in the room and therefore this is a reason for not triggering their participation.
+Members participating to the meetings do all have very busy agendas and having them in the same room is very precious.
+However it appears that very few topics are actually calling the attention of the majority in the room and triggering their participation.

-Extensive scientific presentations or reports on LDAC administrative and financial matters do not seem to attract attention of members and it would probably be advisable to limit these presentations in time and approve those necessary administrative matters through electronic consultation if they are non-controversial.
+Extensive scientific presentation or administrative matters regarding the management of the LDAC do not attract attention and it would probably be advisable to limit presentation in time and approve administrative matters through electronic consultation.

-Efforts should be put on identifying in advance topics that actually trigger debate among the several attendees, in order to make the best use of the meeting's time.
-It is probably much more valuable to spend one hour debating on a specific and limited issue only rather than jumping from topic to topic without sufficient time to enter into details and understand the various positions at stake (not to say loosing attendee's attention because they are overwhelmed by the amount of information received within such a short timeframe).
+Efforts should be put on identifying in advance topics that actually trigger debates among the several attendees, which is giving the best use of the meeting's time.
+It is probably much more valuable to spend one hour debating on a specific and limited issue only rather than jumping from topic to topic without time to enter details and understand various positions at stake (not to say loosing attendee's attention because they are overwhelmed by information).